The 5 Stages of the Agile Software Development Lifecycle

 Stage 5: Operations

-After pushing the magic button, the work continues.
-Ongoing maintenance helps squash bugs and maintain functionality.
-As users engage with the app, there will be opportunities to collect feedback and make improvements to release in future iterations.
+As users engage with the app, there will be opportunities to collect more feedback and improve the release in future iterations.

 5 ways to improve software development agility

 The Agile software development cycle is about bringing out the best in your team.
-At the foundation of Agile are five key areas that propel speed and agility: Methodology, Architecture, Automation, Infrastructure, and Technology.
+At the foundation of Agile are five key areas that propel speed and agility: Methodology, architecture, automation, infrastructure, and technology.

 Let’s look at each of the five focus areas and some recommendations.